fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### Ready OCIRepository

-The source-controller marks a OCIRepository as _ready_ when it has the following characteristics:
+The source-controller marks an OCIRepository as _ready_ when it has the following characteristics:

 - The OCIRepository reports an [Artifact](#artifact).